kemitchell/square-one-forms/confidentiality-ip.md

 - You promise to let the company know about the work you do in [Disclosure](#disclosure).

-- If the law allows the company to own your work to begin with, [Work Made for Hire](#work-made-for-hire) makes it so.
+- If the law allows the company to own copyright in your work from the start, [Work Made for Hire](#work-made-for-hire) makes it so.

 - If rights in your work unavoidably belong to you to start, you transfer them to the company in [Assignment](#assignment).